idjevm/BetterTouchTool/BetterTouchToolDocs/docs/floating_html_menu.md

 <a name="closing"></a>
 ## Closing the floating menu

-To close the menu perform the same trigger you used to open the menu again.
+In general you can always perform the same trigger you used to open the menu in order to close the menu.
+Additionally if you set the "close when clicking outside" option, you can just click outside of the Floating Web View to close it.

-If you want to close the menu in response to any of your menu items, include
+However if you want to close the menu in response to any of your menu items, include
  ``` closeFloatingHTMLMenu: 1``` in your call.
 For example with Javas Script:
  ```HTML
   <div onClick="window.BTT.callHandler('trigger_named', {trigger_name: 'Action5', closeFloatingHTMLMenu: 1} )" >